solana-foundation/developer-content/docs/intro/installation.md

 Commitment: confirmed
 ```

-The RPC URL and Websocket URL specific the Solana cluster the CLI will make
+The RPC URL and Websocket URL specify the Solana cluster the CLI will make
 requests to.
 By default this will be mainnet-beta.

 You can update the Solana CLI cluster using the following commands: